Vassh007/MSSE640_Assignment2_Postman_v1.1/README.md

 - **DELETE request to /delete/2:**
 Returned "status": "success" and a confirmation message "Successfully!
 Record has been deleted".
 Again, this deletion was not persistent as subsequent GET requests still returned the same original data.
 Finally, it was also a success with Swagger and Git Bash.

-##Advantages of cURL Over Postman:
+## Advantages of cURL Over Postman:
-- cURL successfully executed POST requests when Postman encountered unexplained 405 errors.
+- cURL successfully executed POST requests when Postman encountered unexplained 405 errors and had difficulties testing **POST**.

 - Ideal for quick, repeatable, command-line-based testing, automation, and debugging API endpoints.

 - Clearly demonstrates HTTP responses and error codes directly, without the overhead of a GUI.

-##Summary of Observations:
+## Summary of Observations:
 - Persistence: Dummy API simulates CRUD operations without persistent storage.
 Each GET request returns static data.

 - Error Handling: Consistent handling of invalid requests (405, 429, 404) across Postman and cURL, indicating robust error response handling.